 Athletic endeavors take pains to make competition fair.
 Sports will differentiate between amateur and professional competitors.
 Boxing, wrestling, and Mixed Martial Arts competitions have weight class divisions.
-There have been some star baseball players kept out of the MLB Hall of Fame because of their use of performance enhancements.
+Some star baseball players have kept out of the MLB Hall of Fame because of their use of performance enhancements.
 Today there is controversy about transgender athlete Lia Thomas, but the issue of transgender athletes and sports fairness is not new.

 In 1976 Richards competed in women’s tennis matches using an alias.
 After Richards won a women’s tennis tournament, a newspaper article titled ‘Women’s Winner Was a Man’ revealed Richards’ past.
 The U.S. Tennis Association demanded that Richards pass a chromosome-screening test in order to compete in women’s events.
 Richards sued the Association.
 Richards’s suit came before the New York State Supreme Court in 1977.

 The Tennis Association argued that the Soviet Union would take unfair advantage in competitions unless the courts affirmed the USTA tests:

 “We have reason to believe that there are as many as 10,000 [trans people] in the United States and many more female impersonators or imposters.
 The total number of such persons throughout the world is not known.
 Because of the millions of dollars of prize money available to competitors, because of nationalistic desires to excel in athletics, and because of world-wide experiments, especially in the iron curtain countries, to produce athletic stars by means undreamed of a few years ago, the USTA has been especially sensitive to its obligation to assure fairness of competition among the athletes competing in the U.S. Open, the leading international tennis tournament in the United States.”